-The studies responsible for the 4-Percent Rule tried to answer the question — How much less?
+The studies responsible for the 4 Percent Rule tried to answer the question — How much less?
 The answer they came to is 3 percent less, or 4 percent.
 The studies look at all of the returns sequences in the historical record and identify a withdrawal of 4 percent as the highest withdrawal that works in every possible case.
 Hence, the claim that a 4 percent withdrawal is “safe.”

 The claim that a 4 percent withdrawal is safe is not a claim that the investor will obtain a return of 4 percent.
 The studies that produced this rule look at what works in the event that the investor is willing to see his retirement account reduced to zero over the course of 30 years.
 With this assumption, a return of zero percent would generate a safe withdrawal rate of 3.3 percent.
-The fact that the studies show the safe withdrawal rate to be only 4 percent suggests that stocks provide a level of long-term safety not much better than that provided by an asset class providing an asset class offering a stable return of something only a little better than zero percent.
+The fact that the studies show the safe withdrawal rate to be only 4 percent suggests that stocks provide a level of long-term safety not much better than that provided by an asset class offering a stable return of something only a little better than zero percent.

 That’s shocking, isn’t it?